benchristel/linux-mint-icons-osx/README.md

 imagemagick CLI) installed.
 Other versions of Ruby might work too; I haven't tried them though.

+- **Ruby 2.7**: `apt install ruby`.
+- **imagemagick**: download the portable `magick` binary from here: https://imagemagick.org/script/download.php.
+Put it in your PATH, e.g. `/usr/local/bin/magick`

-Once you have those, you can change `config.yml` and run `build.rb` to generate the icons.
+Once you have those tools installed, you can change `config.yml` and run `build.rb` to generate the icons.
 The build tool looks for image files in `src/`.

 `rspec spec` runs the tests for the build tool.